Why is Tri Delta focused on DEI?

 In 2021, Tri Delta launched a partnership with SOAR Student Success Program, providing members and their family with 24/7 access to mental health support.
 Behind Happy Faces and SOAR are made possible by generous grants from Tri Delta’s Foundation.

 In Tri Delta, we know that what gets done, gets measured.
-And while we are still defining the specific metrics for LEADDD Always, we’ve committed to hold ourselves accountable and in five measurable areas:
+And while we are still defining the specific metrics for our DEIAB work, we’ve committed to hold ourselves accountable and in five measurable areas:

 - Diverse representation